-- A. If the homebuyer is in noncompliance with the HOME Program requirements, the homebuyer shall repay the direct HOME Program subsidy to the Lake County Consortium within 90 days of notification of procompliance. - B. Noncompliance with the HOME Program requirements includes: (1) failure to occupy the unit as the homebuyer's principal place of residence, either by vacating or leasing the unit, throughout the entire Period of Affordability; (2) purposefully providing false information as to the homebuyer's income or status as low-income; (3) failure to maintain the unit in accordance with all State and local housing quality standards or codes; (4) failure to comply with Lake County Consortium monitoring to determine compliance with the principal residency or property standards requirements; or (5) the sale or transfer of the unit without adherence to the resale/recapture provisions established in the mortgage, note, and homebuyer agreement.
+- A. If the homebuyer is in noncompliance with the HOME Program requirements, the homebuyer shall repay the entire direct HOME Program subsidy to the Lake County Consortium within 90 days of notification of noncompliance.
+In the event of repayment due to noncompliance, the repayment amount is not subject to pro rata reduction over the period of affordability. - B. Noncompliance with the HOME Program requirements includes: (1) failure to occupy the unit as the homebuyer's principal place of residence, either by vacating or leasing the unit, throughout the entire Period of Affordability; (2) purposefully providing false information as to the homebuyer's income or status as low-income; (3) failure to maintain the unit in accordance with all State and local housing quality standards or codes; (4) failure to comply with Lake County Consortium monitoring to determine compliance with the principal residency or property standards requirements; or (5) the sale or transfer of the unit without adherence to the resale/recapture provisions established in the mortgage, note, and homebuyer agreement.